TheNewC0der-24/iNotebook/README.md

 >_It is the Web-application used to keep your notes._

 ## Feature
-This application has a feature of `Login`, `Sign Up`, `Add Note`, `Delete`, and `Edit` the notes.
-One can see notes which was created by themself only, you can't see the other's note.
+This application has a feature to `Login`, `Sign Up`, `Add Note`, `Delete`, and `Edit` the notes.
+One can see notes which were created by themselves only, you can't see the other's note.
 And the Super Admin can see all the notes and users data in `MongoDB Compass`.

 ## Built With
 |Bootstrap |React JS |MongoDB |Express JS |Node JS |